diogoosorio/blog/content/entries/004_linear_search_with_php_using_self_organizing_array.md

 create_date: 2011-12-20
 description: In this entry I'll show how a linear search on an array can be efficient, given that we're repeatidly trying to find the same set of values.
 title: Efficient linear search w\ PHP on a sorted array
+excerpt: Although the term "linear search" is often ostracized by any programmer, the truth of the matter is that in some occasions it's an algorithm worth looking at when we're trying to find something.
+Given the right circumstances a linear search can be preformed quite fast and be a viable solution to find something on a list.
+One example would be finding one value (or a set of values) recurrently on that list by rearranging the lists values so that the most commonly searched values are pushed to the top.
 keywords: linear search php, linear search, find php array, linear search array, linear search php array
 slug: linear-search-with-php-using-self-organizing-array
 ----